Insight727/open-room-open-source/README.md

 ## The vibe

-This project is built with AI assistance — Claude Code is recommended, but any AI tool works.
+We recommend contributing to this project with AI assistance — Claude Code is recommended, but any AI tool works.
 You don't need to be a developer.
 You need an idea, an image, and a willingness to figure it out.

-## Building codes

-- Every image in the room, including background images: JPEG or WebP, max 200KB
-- Total room folder: max 5MB
-- One room per builder.
-Exceptions by request.